INFORMSJoC/2022.0130/scripts/readme.txt

                              For Solving Weighted CNP Instances
 *****************************************************************************************************************************************************
-Under a Windows OS system, please run the executable pragram 'Weighted_IRMS.exe' with following five parameters InstanceName is the name of each weighted instance, e.g., Dataset is the type of the tested wegithed instance TimeLimit is the time limit (in seconds) for each run of program NbrRepats is the number of times of running the program ———————————————————————————————————————— ./Weighted_IRMS.exe  InstanceName  Dataset  TimeLimit  NbrRepeats ————————————————————————————————————————
+Under a Windows OS system, please run the executable pragram 'Weighted_IRMS.exe' with following five parameters InstanceName is the name of each weighted instance, e.g., Bovine.txt_weight.txt Dataset is the type of the tested wegithed instance, e.g., weighted_realworld TimeLimit is the time limit (in seconds) for each run of program, e.g., 3600 NbrRepats is the number of times of running the program, e.g., 20 ———————————————————————————————————————— ./Weighted_IRMS.exe  InstanceName  Dataset  TimeLimit  NbrRepeats ————————————————————————————————————————